Lola Bunny: The Looney Tunes Show

-Later appearances
+Other appearances

+Lola appears as a news reporter twice, both in the direct-to-video film Tweety's High-Flying Adventure and the games Looney Tunes Racing and Looney Tunes: Space Race.
+Kath Soucie reprises her voice in both.

+In the series Baby Looney Tunes, as well as in its direct-to-video film Baby Looney Tunes' Eggs-traordinary Adventure, she is like her older counterpart in Space Jam, having tomboyish traits and an affinity for basketball.
+She is voiced by Britt McKillip.

+In the post-apocalyptic action-comedy Loonatics Unleashed, her descendant Lexi Bunny is one of the main characters.

-The New Looney Tunes portrays Lola as a happy and friendly character but with a more serious personality almost like her original character from her debut.
+The series New Looney Tunes portrays Lola as a happy and friendly character but with a more serious personality almost like her original character from her debut.
 She appears in the segments "Hare to the Throne", "Lola Rider" and "Rhoda Derby".
 Her appearance is similar to The Looney Tunes Show, although she wears a different outfit.
-She always shows eccentricity and maintains her carefree attitude.
+She always shows eccentricity and maintains her carefree attitude but very clever and outwits her opponents similar to Bugs.
 Her intrepid and adventurous side appears within some episodes, where she performs various sports.

-Lola returned in Space Jam: A New Legacy with an updated character design, voiced by Zendaya although Soucie was initially announced to be reprising the role.
+Lola returned in Space Jam: A New Legacy with an updated character redesign, voiced by Zendaya although Soucie was initially announced to be reprising the role.

 Lola appeared in the preschool series Bugs Bunny Builders, this time being voiced by Chandni Parekh, once again having a different voice.
-This version gained positive reception for her personality and her defying gender stereotypes by working as a leader for a construction team.
+This version gained the most positive reception for her personality and her defying gender stereotypes by working hard on projects with her friends and acting as a true leader for a construction team.

+Lola appears in Tiny Toons Looniversity, a reboot of Tiny Toon Adventures, this time voiced by Kari Wahlgren.
+She is seen with Babs Bunny and the other tiny toons together onscreen for the first time; her occupation within Acme Looniversity is implied to be sports coach, including other roles such as the head chef.

 Voice actresses

 Since Lola Bunny's first official appearance in 1996, the cartoon character has been voiced by a variety of voice actresses.

 For the majority of the Looney Tunes series, Lola's character was voiced by Kath Soucie, an American voice actress.
-Soucie has voiced Lola in Space Jam (1996), Tweety's High-Flying Adventure (2000), Looney Tunes Racing (2000), Looney Tunes: Space Race (2000), the Looney Tunes webtoons (2001–2005), Looney Tunes Dance Off (2010) and New Looney Tunes (2015–2020).
+Soucie has voiced Lola in Space Jam (1996), Walkers commercial (UK and Ireland only, 1999), Tweety's High-Flying Adventure (2000), Looney Tunes Racing (2000), Looney Tunes: Space Race (2000), the Looney Tunes webtoons (2001–2005), Looney Tunes Dance Off (2010), New Looney Tunes (2015–2020), Looney Tunes World of Mayhem (2018–present), and Looney Tunes: Wacky World of Sports (2024).

 From 2011 to 2014, American actress, comedian, writer, and producer Kristen Wiig, voiced Lola in The Looney Tunes Show.
-For her portrayal, Wiig received several nominations and won the People's Choice Voice Acting Award in 2011.
+For her portrayal, Wiig received several nominations including a Primetime Emmy and won the People's Choice Voice Acting Award in 2011.